 “They will see God’s face, and his name will be on their foreheads.”

 This is in contrast to people who reject the way of Jesus.
 They have given their allegiance to other powers that are bent on destroying them (depicted as “beasts” in Revelation 13).
 John the visionary also drew upon the Shema to depict a human life on the path of destruction:

 “The Beast also forced all people, great and small, rich and poor, free and slave, to receive a mark on their right hands or on their foreheads.”

 For John, the choice is a stark one.
 You either give your allegiance to Jesus and allow it influence how you see and act, or your allegiance will belong to destructive powers that will also govern how you see and what you do in life.
 One path leads to life, the other to death.
 All of these ideas and images come from Moses’ words in Deuteronomy, specifically from the Shema.

 The Shema is a beautiful prayer.
 There’s a reason why God’s people have been praying these words for millennia.
 They are simple words with the capacity to reshape the course of an entire life.
 The Shema can keep God’s love and loyalty in the forefront of your mind and drive you towards obedience, not out of obligation or duty, but out of love.
 The words of Jesus in the Gospel of John are obviously derived from the Shema:

 At the end of the day, following Jesus is about love.
 Love that came to us when we weren’t looking for it.
-And as we receive this love, it generates gratefulness, humility, and a commitment to honor and love in return.
-Love gives birth to more love, which, in turn, results in faithfulness and obedience.
-These are truths than can transform us from the inside out.
+And as we receive this love, it generates gratitude, humility, and a commitment to honor and love in return.
+Love gives birth to more love, which results in faithfulness and obedience.
+These are truths that can transform us from the inside out.
 Can you imagine a better way to never forget, than memorizing and praying the Shema twice a day?
 Maybe you should start today.